AgnosticUI/agnosticui/README.md

 ...and so on
 ```

-So, the styles for each framework are driven from the vanilla html and css, where we've ensured the core component works well standalone.
-For example, if you
-run `yarn storybook` from within the React package, we will first run a script
+So, the styles for each framework are driven from the CSS package's component CSS files, where we've tried to ensure that the core component works well standalone.
+For example, if you run `yarn storybook` from within the React package, we will first run a script
 that copies the CSS framework css files over into the React framework ones.
 For example, the button component at: `agnosticui-css/button.css` is literally
 copied over into React's: `agnosticui-react/src/stories/button.css`.
 Or, for Vue's button component, that same CSS file is copied over into `agnosticui-vue/src/stories/button.css`.
 The big idea being that all framework styles are synchronized with the top-level CSS package's styles.